Give It Up (Bonnie Raitt album)

 Give It Up is the second studio album by American musician Bonnie Raitt.
 Released in 1972 by Warner Bros.
 Records, Give It Up is an amalgamation of various genres, including folk, blues, R&B, and soft rock.
 Seven of the ten tracks on the album are covers, and the tracks range from soft sentimental ballads to fast-paced folk rock pieces.
 Lyrically, Give It Up revolves around Raitt's femininity, relationships, and being comfortable with herself.
 Raitt recorded the album at Bearsville Studios with producer Michael Cuscuna.

-Give It Up was Raitt's first album to reach the Billboard Top LPs & Tapes chart, where it peaked at number 138.
+Give It Up was Raitt's first album to reach the Billboard Top LPs & Tape chart, where it peaked at number 138.
 The initial reception was positive, as critics liked the vocals and the musicianship throughout the album.
 Contemporary reviews are also positive, with some critics calling Give It Up a stand-out album within Raitt's discography.
 In 2012, Rolling Stone ranked Give It Up at number 495 on its list of the 500 Greatest Albums of All Time.